Congressional Country Club: The courses

 Congressional has two 18-hole golf courses: the world-renowned Blue Course and the Gold Course.
-The Blue Course was designed by Devereux Emmet and has been renovated over the years by numerous architects, including Donald Ross, Robert Trent Jones and prior to the 2011 U.S. Open by Rees Jones.
+The Blue Course was designed by Devereux Emmet and has been renovated over the years by numerous architects, including Donald Ross, Robert Trent Jones, and, before the 2011 U.S. Open, by Rees Jones.
 In 2019, Andrew Green began a wholesale restoration of the Blue Course to Devereux Emmet's 1924 original design and a remodeling of the club's practice facilities.
 The course was included in the Links series, and in 2011 is to be available for the Virtual Championship at World Golf Tour.

 Both courses are known for their rolling terrain, tree-lined fairways, and challenging greens.
 Water hazards also come into play on both courses.